AshishRajIITI/strive-bw1-spotify-clone/README.md

 #### Deployment

-Our 'Main' deployment branch is CI into netlify so any pushes to the main branch repo will auto publish to Netlify.
+Our 'Main' deployment branch is CI into netlify so any pushes to the main branch repo will auto publish to Netlify hosting and edge node CDN.

 #### Authors